isaactabor21/isaactabor21.github.io/README.md

 ## Education
-M.S., Data Science	| University of Virginia (Enrolled Fall 2025)
+M.S., Data Science, University of Virginia (Enrolled Fall 2025)

-B.A., Economics with Distinction | University of Virginia (May 2025)
+B.A., Economics with Distinction, University of Virginia (May 2025)

-Minor in Data Science | University of Virginia (May 2025)
+Minor in Data Science, University of Virginia (May 2025)

-Minor in Business Spanish | University of Virginia (May 2025)
+Minor in Business Spanish, University of Virginia (May 2025)

 ## Work Experience